 Phase 3 Louise is still facing ongoing challenges with her mental health, including experiencing depressive mood swings and anxiety, as well as exhaustion.
 She has noted improvements in access to HCPs, however this has not always led to improvements in care and outcomes.
 Louise has been able to speak to her GP on several occasions but with mixed levels of success, as she feels that they do not have the time or expertise to properly manage her conditions.
 Louise has also been able to get more access to a psychiatrist which she finds more impactful for her.
 However, these phone calls often 'fit in' around the doctor's other clinics, meaning they are somewhat 'unofficial' in nature.
 As a result, Louise has experienced issues such as not being informed of a cancelled appointment when her doctor was unwell herself.
-Louise waited an hour for the call before calling reception, an experience which negatively contributed to her feelings of anxiety. " Long term health conditions

-Many patients with long-term conditions are still reporting challenges in accessing care and expectations of self-management Phase 1 August 2020 Phase 2 February 2021 Phase 3 May-June 2021 Interactions with the NHS Many saw access to specialist care become restricted, with treatments and tests cancelled.
-Continued lack of access to specialist care left many patients having to self-manage their own symptoms, without feeling that they had the support required to do so effectively.
-Patients still report limited access to specialist care, with long waiting times and delayed appointments.
-Expectations for self-management continue and GP support is viewed as insufficient for those with more complex conditions.
-Physical & emotional wellbeing For most patients, the pandemic had a significant negative impact.
+Louise waited an hour for the call before calling reception, an experience which negatively contributed to her feelings of anxiety.
+38 Many patients with long-term conditions are still reporting challenges in accessing care and expectations of self-management Phase 1 August 2020 Many saw access to specialist care become restricted, with treatments and tests cancelled.
+For most patients, the pandemic had a significant negative impact.
 Lack of access to care caused health to decline, and in turn led to anxiety and concerns about mental health.
+Phase 2 February 2021 Continued lack of access to specialist care left many patients having to selfmanage their own symptoms, without feeling that they had the support required to do so effectively.
 Lack of access continued to impact patients mentally and physically.
-Some were concerned about the infection risk, and others described the second lockdown feeling more difficult emotionally than the first.
-Some participants note that the easing of restrictions has led to improvements in their mental wellbeing.
-However, limitations to specialist care continue to impact their physical health and mobility.
-I used to go to a pain management clinic, but unfortunately now things like that have stopped.
+Some were concerned about the infection risk, and others described the second lockdown feeling more difficult emotionally than the first. , I used to go to a pain management clinic, but unfortunately now things like that have stopped.
 I'm waiting to have some bloods done and I am due to have a blood transfusion, but I have been waiting months for that now.
 Patient, Long-term condition, Midlands, Phase 1 It has been rejection after rejection - the specialist doctor will only see someone without a diagnosis.
 I am stuck in this middle ground where no one will pick me up...
 I know I will be a long-term burden on them if I don't get the support...
 The specialist is probably the only gatekeeper, but I know she won't see me.
-Patient, Long-term condition, Greater London, Phase 3 Long term health conditions
+Interactions with the NHS Physical & emotional wellbeing